 Australia’s other historic luxury train, the Ghan, runs between Adelaide in the south to northern Darwin on the Indian Ocean.
 This is the route if Alice Springs and Uluru (Ayers Rock) are on your list of iconic travel sights.
 In my opinion, no trip to Australia is complete without the breathtaking experience of watching the sunrise over the magnificent red rock mountain of Uluru.

 If time allows, you can even leave the train to spend an overnight or two at these points of interest.
 Rejoin the train to continue on to Adelaide.
 From there, you can transfer to the eastbound Indian Pacific train back to Sydney.

-No matter which luxury train you choose, it’s a great beginning or ending to a fabulous cruise.
-And this is just the tip of the luxury train iceberg.
+No matter which luxury train you choose, it’s a great way to begin or end a fabulous cruise.
+And these are just the tip of the luxury train iceberg.
 There’s the Golden Eagle – a luxury version of the Trans-Siberian Express from Moscow to Vladivostok.
-Take the elite Blue Train from Pretoria to Cape Town, South Africa and have your own bathtub!
+Take the elite Blue Train from Pretoria to Cape Town, South Africa and have your own bathtub in your compartment!